-Funded research sited by a task force for the City of New Orleans, surveyed 5,000 youth between 2012 and 2018.
+Research sited by a task force for the City of New Orleans surveyed 5,000 youth between 2012 and 2018.
 They found a startling prevalence of youth living through profoundly traumatic events.
-This reality calls for the development of interventions that will heal and partnerships that promote trauma-informed spaces.
+This reality calls for the development of interventions that will heal and for partnerships that promote trauma-informed spaces.